 I taught myself enough HTML and CSS to build and customize WordPress websites.
-Knowing how to use the tools gave me freedom to pursue my own projects and deepened the way I thought about others.
+Knowing how to use the tools gave me freedom to pursue my own side projects and deepened the way I thought about other ones.

 When my freelance client Lena Franklin, a mindfulness-based psychotherapist, talked to me about a new site, I proposed she build it herself with guidance from me.
 Just as understanding how to use the tools had accelerated my work, I thought if Lena understood them too, it would give her a launchpad for all the things she had in mind for her business.
 Approaching her project as the teacher, not the maker, would be a new role for me.
 But I could school her on what she needed to know.
 After all, I’d once schooled myself.

 A FOCUSED, BUT FLEXIBLE PLAN

 The website was important, but it wasn’t enough.
 Lena needed a blog and a social media presence to bring people to it.
 I made a list of things she needed to know and broke it down into manageable, weekly topics for us to discuss.

 “Should therapists even be on social media?”
 Lena recognized the power of these platforms to share her work, but she had some concerns.
 Traditionally, psychotherapy has been a humble, quiet service profession.
 Now with social media shaking up the rules of engagement, the field is wrestling with questions on self-disclosure and self-promotion.
 I appreciated the conversation, and it was one we’d continue to have.
 I put together a playbook for her reference, and we worked on blog and social media strategies that were sensitive to these issues.

 PLEASE DO TRY THIS AT HOME